oscar-system/Oscar.jl/docs/src/FTheoryTools/Weierstrass.md

 ## ... over not fully specified bases

 A global Weierstrass model can also be constructed over a base space that is not fully specified.
-Rather, it assums that a base space exists such that the Weierstrass sections ``f`` and ``g`` are well-defined, so that the Weierstrass model in question is well-defined.
+Rather, it assumes that a base space exists such that the Weierstrass sections ``f`` and ``g`` are well-defined, so that the Weierstrass model in question is well-defined.